One-stop shop offers providers and therapy in a single location

 “Atlantic Health System is pleased to be able to offer our community a state-of-the-art rehabilitation space that enables our accomplished multidisciplinary (multi-specialist) team to better customize programs and work together to ensure the mobility and long-term independence for our young patients,” said Walter D. Rosenfeld, MD, Chair of Pediatrics, Goryeb Children’s Hospital and Atlantic Health System.

 A trained team of physical and occupational therapists works in tandem with specialists and pediatricians for optimal patient outcomes.
-Dr. Michelle Sirak, a Goryeb Children’s Hospital pediatric physiatrist focused on physical medicine and rehabilitation, often serves as the team leader, creating individualized treatment plans, including home exercise programs.
+Michelle Sirak, MD, a Goryeb Children’s Hospital pediatric physiatrist focused on physical medicine and rehabilitation, often serves as the team leader, creating individualized treatment plans, including home exercise programs.

 Therapists maintain clinical excellence in their fields of study, which includes the achievement of additional certifications and specialty training including SIPT certification (a sensory integration-based certification which helps identify sensory dysfunction and motor planning deficits), PAMS certification (for use of physical modalities including use of neuromuscular-electrical stimulation to improve form and function and participation in activities of daily living), NOMAS (for evaluation and treatment of feeding in pre-term infants), SOS training (assessment and treatment of sensory vs. behavioral feeding issues) and PROMPT training (a tactile, kinesthetic and sensory-based approach to re-organize oral movement patterns).